pufferpanel/github-runner-scaler/BLOG.md

-# GitHub Runner Scaler
+# Blog

+This represents the mad descent into this project.
+Rather than cluttering the readme, this will serve as any "findings" I find during this endeavor.
+This is an append-only type of document, this way the history is preserved.
+The readme isn't.

+## Initial (2025-06-25)
+(copied from the readme at the initial creation)

 This is mainly a mad scientist project, but it's of value for us.

 Because ARC (GitHub's recommended tool for scalable self-hosted runners) uses Kubernetes rather than VMs, this has a hard limitation when you want to start doing tasks that need an actual machine (or a VM).
 Docker-in-docker also isn't the greatest with this as well.